 If you plan to use multiple B Series Appliances in an Atlas setup, it is recommended that you use a wildcard certificate that covers both your BeyondTrust site hostname and each traffic node hostname.
 If you do not use a wildcard certificate, adding traffic nodes that use different certificates will require a rebuild of the BeyondTrust software.

 - Click Create Self-Signed Certificate and wait for the page to refresh.
 The new certificate should now appear in the Security :: Certificates section.

-To insure the reliability of your client software, BeyondTrust Technical Support builds a copy of your certificate into your software.
-Therefore, when you create a new certificate, you must send to BeyondTrust Technical Support a copy of your certificate and also a screenshot of your Status > Basics page to identify the appliance being updated.
+To ensure the reliability of your client software, BeyondTrust Technical Support builds a copy of your certificate into your software.
+When you create a new certificate, you must send BeyondTrust Technical Support a copy of your certificate and also a screenshot of your Status > Basics page to identify the B Series Appliance being updated.

 - Go to /appliance > Security > Certificates and export a copy of your new certificate.

 - Check the box next to the new certificate in the Security :: Certificates table.

 - From the Select Action dropdown menu above the table, select Export.
 Then click Apply.